Some of the numbers presented in this website may not be the most recent available

 21

 Kuwait is an emirate with a semi-democratic system including an elected parliament and appointed government.
 The Emir is head of state who appoints the Prime Minister who, inturn chooses the ministers comprising the government.
-A 50-member National Assembly is the legislature and has oversight authority.
-Elections are held every 4 years.

 The Ministry of Oil is tasked with overseeing the industry, protecting resources in a way that secures economic growth.
 Kuwait Petroleum Corporation (KPC), founded in 1980, is an umbrella NOC focused on exploration, production, petrochemicals, refining, marketing and transportation.